Web Mapping Mappetizer Web Mapping Software Support

 Which browsers are supported by Mappetizer?

-Mappetizer for ArcGIS (Version 8.0) and Mappetizer for ArcView GIS 3.x (Version 4.3) are successfully tested on the following browsers:
+Mappetizer for ArcGIS (Version 11.x) is successfully tested on the following browsers:

 Browser Resctrictions